- Genre: Rogue-lite, Turn-based Strategy, Role-playing Game, Match-3 Puzzle

 - Different characters have same dialogue

-You may also look up my preferences in video games [here] for reference.
+Look up my preferences in video games [here] for reference.